ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.9.3] - 2024-12-06 - Bug fix for iPhone 8 live sessions

+### Fixed

+- An issue that was preventing live session invites from showing up on iPhone 8 devices

 ## [1.9.2] - 2024-12-06 - Clinician Portal Improvements

 ### Fixed